webmastersmith/LinkedIn-Bulk-Connections-Remover/README.md

 # LinkedIn-Bulk-Connections-Remover
+1. Go to your LinkedIn Connections page.
+2. Open Developer Menu (F12 opens Developer Menu)
-1. Copy and past this in your browser console and press enter.
+3. Copy and past this in your browser console and press enter.
-2. May have to run more than once, depending on internet speed.
+4. May have to run more than once, depending on internet speed.
 If crashes to often, increase the sleep times.
-3. To stop program or if program hangs, refresh page.
+5. To stop program or if program hangs, refresh page.

 ```js
 (async function () {